-Fayette Power Project Plant has 23 groundwater monitoring wells, 14 of which have been polluted above federal advisory levels based on samples collected between January 24, 2011 and September 11, 2017.
-Groundwater at this site contains unsafe levels of lithium, sulfate, manganese, cobalt, molybdenum, nickel, arsenic, selenium and fluoride.Site description
+Fayette Power Project Plant has 23 groundwater monitoring wells, 14 of which have been polluted above federal advisory levels based on samples collected between January 24, 2011 and August 23, 2019.
+Groundwater at this site contains unsafe levels of sulfate, lithium, manganese, cobalt, molybdenum, nickel, arsenic, fluoride and selenium.Site description

 The Fayette Power Project Plant is a 1,600 MW coal-fired power plant located in La Grange, Texas.
 The plant has been in operation since 1979.
 Fayette disposes of coal ash in the Combustion Byproduct Landfill.
 The Fayette Plant is among the U.S. Environmental Protection Agency's list of potential damage cases, indicating that it has potentially polluted groundwater or surface water at levels which threaten human health and the environment.